James Anderson (Freemason): Works

 Anderson's last work, which he was commissioned to undertake by the first Earl of Egmont and his son from materials furnished by them, bore the title, A Genealogical History of the House of Yvery, in its different branches of Yvery, Lovel, Perceval, and Gournay; but the first volume alone was completed when Anderson died on 25 May 1739, and a second volume, subsequently published, was due to another pen (see "To the Reader" in vol. ii).
 The work was soon withdrawn from circulation on account of some disparaging remarks in it on the condition of the English peerage and on the character of the Irish people.
 It was re-issued, however, without the offensive passages, in 1742.
 Much of the genealogical matter in the book has been pronounced to be mythical.
 Another work of Anderson's, News from Elysium, or Dialogues of the Dead, between Leopold, Roman Emperor, and Louis XIV, King of France, was published shortly after his death in 1739.

 The Constitutions was edited and reprinted by Benjamin Franklin in Philadelphia in 1734, becoming the first Masonic book printed in America.
 An electronic edition of that work is online.
 A second London edition, much expanded, appeared in 1738.
 The work was translated into many languages, including Dutch (1736), German (1741), and French (1745).

-Anderson also wrote a A Defence of Masonry, possibly published in 1738.